openmovementproject/openmovement/docs/buildax/docs/commands.md

 ## Settings

 Settings are expressed in the form `setting.type.x=y` and are used by the router to determine where to route messages.
-"Messages" in this context are data packets (sent by the environment sensors) received by the device, which must be routed to various outputs.
+A 'messages' in this context is a data packet (sent by the environment sensors) received by the device, which must be routed to various outputs.

 Each `setting.type` describes a data output, or "stream":